AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 ### Notes

+#### Warnings

+- The `.env` file can overwrite the `config/config.ymal` file

+#### Current Issues

+- The TMPDIR variable set in the .env file is not working.
+For a temp fix the TMPDIR has been set in the main Snakemake workflow

+- temp folder is set to `/gpfs/fs7/aafc/scratch/$USER/tmpdir` for running on the GPSC.

+- `$USER` is changed to actual user name.
+This was done for testing.
+I wasn't sure if the `$USER` was being expanded correctly.

+#### Resource usage

 - Kraken2: Large compute node with 600 GB.
 With 16 CUPs wall time was 7m 56s.
 With 2 CPUs wall time was 19m 13s.
-*IF APPLICABLE: Any information, such as tips, warnings, or alternative ways to run the code.*
-*OTHERWISE: Write N/A*

----

 ## OUTPUT